 The cart reminder toast was tested across desktop, tablet, mobile and the VS app platforms using a 50-50 traffic split in March 2020.
 The two variants were labeled as enhancement (with toast) and control (without toast).
 The success of this test was measured by monitoring two primary metrics- Orders and Revenue.
 A few secondary metrics we planned to analyze were Units per Transaction (UPT), Revenue per Visitor and Average Order Size (AOS).
 Capturing secondary metrics was important to validate alternative hypotheses and get granular data.

-On comparing the UPT metric, it was clear that the average items bought in a single purchase on desktop was more in the control variant (without toast) than the enhancement variant.
+On comparing the Units Per Transaction(UPT) metric, it was clear that the average items bought in a single purchase on desktop was more in the control variant than the enhancement variant.
+Basically – customers were placing more orders but they were buying less items.
 This pointed to an alternative hypothesis that perhaps the toast was too frequent on desktop, and maybe it interrupted customers as they were building a high-value cart.
-This premature interruption likely pushed customers to check out early, with fewer items in their cart.
-We decided to validate this hypothesis in another round of testing.
+This premature interruption likely pushed customers to check out early with fewer items in their cart.
+We decided to validate this hypothesis in a subsequent round of A/B testing.